 -

-It’s a sales and marketing tool first, not a deep customer support platform.
+It’s a sales and marketing tool first, which is its primary focus.

 -

-You have to go through a full sales process to get it set up.
+You typically go through a guided sales process to get it set up.

-Drift keeps its pricing under wraps.
+Pricing: Drift keeps its pricing under wraps.
 You have to book a demo to get a custom quote.
-From what I’ve heard, plans generally start around $2,500 a month with an annual commitment.
+From what I’ve heard, plans are geared toward enterprise budgets with annual commitments.

 Pros: